 Every summer there are reports of dogs who die because their owners thoughtlessly left them in cars in the heat of the day.

 We don’t yet have a dog but the kids are campaigning heavily.
 And if we do take in a new furry friend, I’ll certainly be mindful of the useful advice below when it comes to taking care of Fido in the heat.

 Just click on the link to be taken straight to the article.

 Useful advice includes keeping walks to a minimum and giving your dog a lightweight summer haircut to prevent overheating.
 Don’t forget that animals suffer sunburn too.

-Did you know that dogs do not have sweat glands on their skin so they lower their body temperature by drinking plenty of water.
-When they are allowed to lie down and play in water, they get some relief from the heat.
+Did you know that dogs do not have sweat glands on their skin so they lower their body temperature by drinking plenty of water?
+When they are allowed to lie down and play in the water, they get some relief from the heat.

 And do you know how to protect your dog’s paws – particularly if he’s a puppy?

 Have you ever wondered how hot is too hot in your home for your dog?
 This post might have the answer, along with lots of other great doggy-related advice.